Professor Frink: Role in The Simpsons

 The professor has a son who is seen in "Brother, Can You Spare Two Dimes?" during a convention for infant and toddler products as a pilot of a remote-controlled plane (he flies out the window of the building while in the plane and crashes), and in "I, (Annoyed Grunt)-Bot" at a robot battle (operating the robot).
 On the show, Frink has made mention of a wife, but there have also been jokes about him having had little contact with women in his life.

-Frink often appears in the Treehouse of Horror Halloween episodes of The Simpsons, which are not accepted as canon and always take place outside the normal continuity of the show.
+Frink often appears in the Treehouse of Horror Also, the Halloween episodes of The Simpsons, which are not accepted as canon and always take place outside the normal continuity of the show.
 Frink's bizarre inventions and understanding of advanced physics usually fit well into these supernatural plotlines.
 In "Treehouse of Horror VIII", Bart enters Frink's matter teleporter and – echoing the film The Fly – it results in an accidental mix between Bart's genes and the genes of a housefly that was also present in the transporter at the same time.
 In "Treehouse of Horror XIV", it is revealed that Frink had a father who was killed by a shark, whom he brings back to life in the episode by piecing together his body parts.
 Unfortunately, the man decides to steal body parts to improve himself after he is revived.
 In the latter episode, Frink is awarded a Nobel Prize.